Magma chamber: Dynamics of magma chambers

 Supervolcano eruptions are possible only when an extraordinarily large magma chamber forms at a relatively shallow level in the crust.
 However, the rate of magma production in tectonic settings that produce supervolcanoes is quite low, around 0.002 km3 year−1, so that accumulation of sufficient magma for a supereruption takes 105 to 106 years.
 This raises the question of why the buoyant silicic magma does not break through to the surface more frequently in relatively small eruptions.
 The combination of regional extension, which lowers the maximum attainable overpressure on the chamber roof, and a large magma chamber with warm walls, which has a high effective viscoelasticity, may suppress rhyolite dike formation and allow such large chambers to fill with magma.

 If the magma is not vented to the surface in a volcanic eruption, it will slowly cool and crystallize at depth to form an intrusive igneous body, one, for example, composed of granite or gabbro (see also pluton).

 Often, a volcano may have a deep magma chamber many kilometers down, which supplies a shallower chamber near the summit.
 The location of magma chambers can be mapped using seismology: seismic waves from earthquakes move more slowly through liquid rock than solid, allowing measurements to pinpoint the regions of slow movement which identify magma chambers.

 As a volcano erupts, surrounding rock will collapse into the emptying chamber.
 If the chamber's size is reduced considerably, the resulting depression at the surface can form a caldera.

+Examples

+In Iceland, Thrihnukagigur, discovered in 1974 by cave explorer Árni B. Stefánsson and opened for tourism in 2012, is the only volcano in the world where visitors can take an elevator and safely descend into the magma chamber.